newleaders/rubocop-rails-newleaders/README.md

 Inspired by [rubocop-rails-omakase](https://github.com/rails/rubocop-rails-omakase), this is New Leaders take on reasonable defaults for RuboCop in Ruby on Rails projects.

+Bring some level of sanity to the otherwise "who cares?" ethos of rubocop-rails-omakase.
+Why even use rubocop if we disable nearly all the rules?

 Intended to inherit from and OVERRIDE the `rubocop-rails-omakase` gem.
 Install with:

 ```ruby